MargaretSiple-NOAA/filesforboats/README.md

 * changed pop up windows so they work in RStudio (not base R)

 * Added a text output that prints in console even after the user has seen the pop-up window.

+* Added an option where the user can put in degrees and decimal minutes instead of decimal degrees (the default).
+They just have to put them in quotes with a space separating the degrees and decimal mins (e.g., `latitude = "47 36.3726"`)